kfox/dotfiles/README.md

 These scripts are all located in the `bin` directory:

-* `bing-wallpaper.sh` will download the latest
+* `download-bing-wallpaper.js` will download the latest
   [Bing Homepage image](http://www.bing.com/gallery/)
-  to your `~/Pictures/Bing` directory and sets your primary desktop background to that image.
+  to your `~/Google Drive/Pictures/Bing` directory and sets your primary desktop background to that image.
 Add it to a cron job for a fresh picture every day.
+Only the last 365 days of images are retained.

 * `colors` shows a color palette so you can tweak your terminal colors